 4. Alternatives to using passwords

-There a number of drivers that are leading service providers to consider alternative authentication methods as the issue is becoming even harder to ignore, and more and more sensitive information is being held in password protected accounts vulnerable to attack.
+There are a number of drivers that are leading service providers to consider alternative authentication methods as the issue is becoming even harder to ignore, and more and more sensitive information is being held in password-protected accounts vulnerable to attack.
 However, the uptake of these technologies is still remarkably slow considering what is at stake for all involved in using and delivering online services.

 The following authentication methods can all play a role in verifying end-users and protecting against identity theft:

 4.1 Token-Based Authentication

 Authentication of users is determined using two different components which include something the user knows, for example, a password, and something they possess (the token), for example, a USB key or a card.
 The user must demonstrate that they know the password and have the token to be granted access to specific resources.
 Both must be correct and established beyond doubt in order for authentication to be verified.
 This type of token-based authentication means that the end-user doesn’t have to share their username and password.
 The drawback of this technology is that if a token is lost or simply not on the user’s person at the time of login, access is denied.